About intellectual disability

-And with family and community support, your child with intellectual disability can grow up to be just like anyone else – living in the community, holding down a job and having good relationships with friends and family.
+And with family and community support, your child with intellectual disability can grow and reach their goals in adulthood.
+These might include living in the community, holding down a job and having good relationships with friends and family.

 Many adults with mild intellectual disability live independent lives.

-Support and treatment for children with intellectual disability
+Treatment, therapies and supports for children with intellectual disability

 If your child has intellectual disability, you and your child might work with some or all of the following professionals: